izot/smartserver-iot/apps/Dsp SP Controller Example/Readme.md

+This folder contains Example code and support resources for SmartServer IoT Internal Applicatoin development.
+Here is the roadmap of the apps directory.
 #DSP SP Controller Example
 This project contains the source and support files for SmartServer IoT documentation *"Creating Internal Apps and Drivers"* section.